XARAMBIT/EmulationStation-Portable-Retro-Mod/README.md

 Download release zip and extract into your emulationstation folder

+If you have never configured es_systems.cfg, you may have to set it up & edit the file manually.

 Run portable bat file depending on resolution.
 Launch Portable (1080p Windowed).bat will run in a window but leave room for taskbar and titlebar